bakad3v/Android-AntiForensic-Tools/README.md

 Another disadvantage of the app is that its most advanced features, including self-destruction, require root permissions to function properly.
 Granting root permissions [increases](https://madaidans-insecurities.github.io/android.html) the attack surface and can make you more vulnerable to certain types of attacks.
 As an alternative to rooting your device, you can use the app with [Dhizuku](https://github.com/iamr0s/Dhizuku) and [Shizuku](https://github.com/pixincreate/Shizuku/).
 However, features like self-destruction and TRIM may be less reliable due to limitations inherent in these apps.

+**Warning: Dhizuku and Shizuku are not working well as of October 2025.
+This [version](https://github.com/iamr0s/Dhizuku/releases/tag/v2.10.1) of Dhizuku cannot trigger device data wipe until API 35 (Android 15); this [version](https://github.com/iamr0s/Dhizuku/releases/tag/v2.11) of Dhizuku can erase device data but does not work in BFU mode.
+This [version](https://github.com/pixincreate/Shizuku/releases/tag/shizuku-v13.5.4.r1082.d2ed7207-release) of Shizuku does not work with API 36 (Android 16); this [version](https://github.com/RikkaApps/Shizuku/releases/tag/v13.6.0) of Shizuku works with API 36, but its autostart feature does not work.
+Currently, Dhizuku and Shizuku are only fully functional on API 35 (Android 15).**

 Despite using many available Android privileges, the app is limited by the OS itself.
 Custom OSes such as [GrapheneOS](https://grapheneos.org/) are better suited to withstand advanced adversaries and can patch security holes that this application cannot.

 ## Installation